 How to buy

-One of the first automatic Raketa watches produced
+One of the first self-winding Raketa watches produced (in a new era in the history of the factory)

 Raketa Classic Avtomat 0219 W-20-16-10-0219.
 This bold black & white minimalistic design with a Big Zero has become a Raketa classic!
 This watch was originally designed in the 1970s — an elegant mechanical watch that has become a Raketa icon.
 During an official visit to Italy, journalists asked Mikhail Gorbachev what Perestroika meant for the USSR.
 Gorbachev replied that Russia has embarked on an entirely new start, and using his hands to emphasise his point, he showed the figure "0" marked in place of "12" on his Raketa watch.
 From that date, the hour figures on Raketa watches always start with 0 — one of Raketa's trademarks.